 In this article, we will discuss all you need to know about annuity loans.
-We will tell you what they are; when you can take one, the process involved in taking one, as well as the advantages and disadvantages of taking this kind of loan.
-You will surely learn a lot by the time you are done reading…
+We will tell you what they are: when you can take one, the process involved in taking one, as well as the advantages and disadvantages of taking this kind of loan.

-What are Annuity Loans?
+What are annuity loans?

-To better understand the definition above, we need to explain the terms: annuity, annuity holder, and annuity contract.
+To better understand the definition above, we need to explain the terms annuity, annuity holder, and annuity contract.

 The payment from the insurance company that is made later is known as a deferred annuity.